 London Mayor Boris Johnson paid tribute to the team at City Hall, declaring they demonstrate the power of sport.

-Wright, for her part, promised to do her country proud.
+Wiltshire, for her part, promised to do her country proud.